Adi0807/Sales-Insights/README.md

 # Sales-Insights
-Created a Sales Insight Dashboard from an SQL data Set performed analysis on it on MYSQL and created dashboard for the same in Tableau
+Created a Sales Insight Dashboard from an SQL data Set performed analysis on it on MYSQL and created dashboard for the same in Tableau and Power BI

 Sales Insights
 This project analyzes sales data to uncover insights into revenue trends, product performance, and customer behavior.
 Using SQL for data extraction and transformation, and a Tableau dashboard for visualization, the project provides a comprehensive view of key sales metrics.
 These insights can help optimize sales strategies, product offerings, and marketing efforts.